kubicndmr/Gender-Classification/README.md

 Notes
 --------
 This is a small PyTorch project.
-My initial aim was classifiy speech signals according to frequency features and practice python.
+My initial aim was classifiy speech signals according to frequency features.

 So far models' accuracy is 91 percent in 137 test sample.